 Automatically run ls after cd in bash

-If you are using linux based operating system then cd and ls are perhaps most frequently used commands.
-If you too feel that it is logical to change the directory and list the files/folders inside the directory as bundle instead of running two commands separately then here is simple way to make it happen:
+cd and ls are perhaps most frequently used commands.
+If you too feel that it is logical to change the directory and list the files/folders inside the directory as bundle instead of running two commands separately then here is simple way to make it happen:- Open you terminal and edit

-Note: Feel free use editor of your choice (VIM preferbly :smile:), I am using gedit for simplicity
+Note: Feel free use editor of your choice (VIM preferbly :smile:), I am usinggeditfor simplicity - Add the function below at the end of your

-4. Open terminal and run cdls <directory name> you should change directory and get the list of files/folders in the directory
+cdls <directory name>you should change directory and get the list of files/folders in the directory

 Demo